This week's Agent Spotlight features Stephen Fraser of Jennifer DeChiara Literary Agency.

 From an Interview (04/11):

-“I handle all genres: picture books and board books; chapter books; middle grade; young adult; both fiction and nonfiction.
-I adore picture books, even though they are having a hard time now, so I’ll never say no to a great picture book text.
+“I adore picture books, even though they are having a hard time now, so I’ll never say no to a great picture book text.
 I have to say that I especially love middle grade.
 What I would like to see more of is chapter books (series).”
 (Link)

 From an Interview (02/11):